BforBen/bforben.github.io/_drafts/going-google.md

 ## The not so good

-Some of the staff still don't get Google and it's not the same as Microsoft products.
+Some of the staff still don't get Google and it's clearly not the same as Microsoft products that many are used to.
+I think might in part be due to a lack of upfront training and support.
+Many functions that exist in Excel are there in Sheets, they're just not in the same place.

 ### Shared drives

 I've come from a council with a multitude of network shares and SharePoint document libraries.

-The recently announced Team Drives might go some way to fixing this but I understand that it might be reserved for those that sign to G Suite Business (previously known as Google Apps Unlimited for Work) which is double the cost.
+You were able to just browse these and access was provided through membership of one or more groups.
+In Google you're reliant on someone sharing a folder or document with you or being sent a link.
+You then need to keep track of them yourself by adding them to your drive and it can then become confusing what's actually yours or someone elses.
+The recently announced Google Drive for Teams might go some way to making some of this better, but I understand that it might be reserved for those that sign to G Suite Business (previously known as Google Apps Unlimited for Work) which is double the cost.

 ### Finding out who people are

+I've find it quite hard to work out who people are.
+Microsoft SharePoint at my last place provided a nice organisational structure diagram that showed where people sat and how they were related to me.
+We have [Cloudpages](http://cloudpagesforwork.com/) available for Google to provide a search function but I find it it really slow and cumbersome to use.

+The Microsoft Outlook contact card popup was good at quickly providing access to user details such as job title, department and current availability - Google doesn't really have an equivalent.

 *[AfW]: Android for Work